aailab-uct/voice_pathology_split/README.md

     --shm-size=1g voice_pathology_split
 ```

-[path1] is the path to the folder where the runs will be stored (useful for easier access) and [path2] is the path to the folder where the datasets are stored.
+where [path1] is the path to the folder where the runs will be stored (useful for easier access) and [path2] is the path to the folder where the datasets are stored.
 Without ```--runtime=nvidia --gpus all``` the GPU will not be used (please note that runtime name can vary). ```--shm-size=1g``` is needed for the docker container to have enough memory to run the code, otherwise it will crash.

 The computation will take a while (more than 2 days).
 Feel free to change used datasets and yolo weights in the ```src/classification_runner.py``` file (do so before building the image).